Bytecode-Magnum/Realtime-Face-Mask-Detection/README.md

 ## Description

 Object Detection API.
-The system utilizes transfer learning to train a pre-trained model, specifically the SSD MobileNet, for the task of localizing and classifying face masks.
+The system utilizes transfer learning to train a pre-trained model, specifically the SSD MobileNet, for the task of localizing and detecting face masks.
 The detection model is trained to recognize two classes: "Mask" and "No Mask."

 ## Key Features
 * Real-time face mask detection.